AdaiasMagdiel/windows-c-http-server/README.md

 # Simple C Web Server (Windows)

-This is a simple C web server designed specifically for Windows systems.
+This is a simple and functional C web server designed specifically for Windows systems.
 It serves static HTML files to clients over HTTP and utilizes Windows-specific APIs.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have a basic understanding of C programming language.
+- You have a basic understanding of the C programming language.
 - You have `gcc` installed on your Windows system.
 - You are running this on a Windows system.